 Reallocating Time to Mindful Tasks

-XRay members like Verb and Squared Away have enjoyed huge time savings from automating their workflows, but the benefits of automation go further than that.
+XRay members like Verb have enjoyed huge time savings from automating their workflows, but the benefits of automation go further than that.
 Automating also lets them refocus their time on work that’s more valuable, and it can create entirely new possibilities.

 Creating Time for More Valuable Work

 The hours that you save each week with automated workflows aren’t just nice stats for your internal metrics.
 Every minute and every hour saved by an automated workflow is another minute or hour that your team can devote to tasks that are truly worth their time.

 You’re not paying your team just to perform all of the mindless, copy-and-paste tasks that automation excels.
 You brought them on board for their unique skills; their creativity, their strategic or analytic prowess, their specialized skill sets in design or development or finance.